Transmission Line Architecture

 Before and after — verified numbers

 Baseline is the same driver in the same 1.2 ft³ cabinet with no PAR architecture applied.
+From-scratch figures calculated at a conservative Qtc of 0.60 — more aggressive Qts targets are achievable, yielding even greater cabinet reductions.

-Eight problems · Eight solutions
+Sixteen problems · Sixteen solutions

 What PAR resolves — and how

+Eight engineering problems and eight manufacturer business advantages — all resolved by the PAR architecture family.
 Select an architecture tab above to see which problems it resolves and how the solution changes across tiers.

-One partnership · All eight solutions
+One partnership · All sixteen solutions

 Every limitation resolved.
-Every benefit passive.

 The PAR architecture family is available for licensing — from TL1 retrofit through TTL™ new design.
 Full technical documentation, build specifications, and engineering support included.